-Know your mortgage options
+Know your mortgage loan options

 Mortgage options

-Find a loan to fit your budget and your financial goals.
+Find a loan to fit your needs

 Conventional mortgages

+Simply put, a conventional mortgage is a loan that's not backed by a government agency, such as the Federal Housing Administration (FHA) or Veterans Affairs (VA).
 There are two types of conventional loans: conforming and nonconforming.
 Conforming loans follow lending rules set by the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).
 When a loan doesn't follow these lending rules, it's considered non-conforming.
-There are a number of factors that may cause a loan to be non-conforming, generally loan amount is a key factor.

 Things to consider: